cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     );
   }
 ```
-Finally we need to check if the item matches the selectdKey in state.
+Finally we need to check if the item matches the selectedKey in state.
 ```jsx
   createListItem(itemData) {
     return (